rohithk2001/Weather-Monitor/README.md

 ```bash
 npm start
 ```
+## Implementation
+- We can fetch data only from these cities [Delhi, Mumbai, Chennai, Bangalore, Hyderabad, Kolkata]
+- while Entering these cities make sure you enter exactly because these are case- sensitive.
+- when back-end is running it will save data for weather for every 5 minutes so when you are running the server for the first it may take some time . this is only applicable for Weather Data.

 ## MongoDb setup
 - If you're using MongoDB locally, ensure MongoDB is running.
 If using MongoDB Atlas, update the connection string in the db.js file.